2026 Vision Insurance Cheat Sheet

 What Is Vision Insurance?

 Vision insurance offers benefits for certain regular eye-related expenses, such as the cost of eye exams, eyeglasses, and contact lenses, and may sometimes offer some discounts on LASIK (a popular laser surgery to correct nearsightedness or farsightedness) or PRK (a similar laser procedure for vision correction, often used for thinner corneas).
-However, the main difference between health insurance and vision insurance is that, while health insurance should be able to cover any incidental medical issue associated with the eye (like glaucoma, for example), vision insurance is never used for routine eye care.
+However, the main difference between health insurance and vision insurance is that.
+Vision insurance is specifically designed for routine eye care—annual exams, prescription lenses, and contact lens fittings.
+Medical insurance (health insurance), by contrast, covers eye conditions treated as medical problems, such as glaucoma, cataracts, diabetic retinopathy, or eye infections.
+The distinction matters because most medical insurance plans will not pay for a routine eye exam or new glasses, even if you have comprehensive coverage.

 Is vision insurance worth it?
 That depends on your needs and how often you use eye care services.
 Vision insurance has many advantages and often comes with limitations like any other insurance plan.